Empower Orphans

-Empower Orphans is a registered 501(c)(3) non-profit organization which intends to address the problems associated with orphans and abandoned children, and children born into homes living in poverty.
-The organization's goal is to help create self-sufficiency by supplying children with the tools to gain a basic education and technical skills to enable a sustainable livelihood.
+Empower Orphans is a registered 501(c)(3) non-profit organization, which intends to address the problems associated with orphans and abandoned children, as well as children born into homes living in poverty.
+The organization's goal is to help create self-sufficiency, by supplying children with the tools to gain a basic education and technical skills to enable a sustainable livelihood.
 In addition to education, Empower Orphans provides food, clothing, health care, and medical supplies to establish an effective learning environment.

 History

 The organization was started by Neha Gupta when she was 9 years old.
-Neha Gupta, born on May 23, 1996 has changed many people's lives by not only helping orphans in India but also by supporting organisations in her home town.
+Neha Gupta, born on May 23, 1996, has changed many people's lives by not only helping orphans in India but also by supporting organisations in her home town.
 She was inspired to establish Empowering Orphans through visits to her grandparents in India, where she observed poverty stricken children.
 In 2014, Neha Gupta became the first American ever to win the International Children's Peace Prize.